 Progressive Web Apps (PWAs):

 A progressive web app is a website that has been configured to enable offline functionality and also convenient access from the home screen similar to how mobile apps are accessed.
-It is however still a website and is subject to the same limitations but will take just a bit of configuration to implement as any website can easily be turned to a PWA.
+It is however still a website and is subject to the same limitations but will take just a bit of configuration to implement as any website can easily be turned into a PWA.

 A hybrid app is one that has been developed using a single programming language usually for major mobile platforms such as Android and iPhone.
 Hybrid app developers use a single language such as Flutter or React-Native to develop for both platforms and can, therefore, speed up development time and be much more cost-effective.